The East Village is a neighbourhood village in New York City in Downtown Manhattan Eastside.

-More than a few great movies are filmed here in the East village, though some of the great films pretended they were filmed somewhere else.
+More than a few great movies are filmed here in the East village, though some of the great films pretend they were filmed somewhere else.

-Martin Scorsese’s Neo-noir classic “Taxi Driver,” most of the vital scenes of these movies were filmed at 226 East 13th street at a then-menacingly run-down tenement.
+Martin Scorsese’s Neo-noir classic “Taxi Driver,” most of the vital scenes of these movies were filmed at 226 East 13th street in a then-menacingly run-down tenement.

 One more movie was “The Godfather Part II,” filmed in 520-531 and 521-531.

-East 6th Street in East village but was supposed to be filmed turn-of-the-last-century Little Italy.
-“Ragtime,” which was an Oscar-winning movie in 1981, was also filmed in the Lower Eastside, and also the village served as a stand-in for the early 20th century.
+East 6th Street in East village was supposed to be filmed in turn-of-the-last-century Little Italy.
+“Ragtime,” an Oscar-winning movie in 1981, was also filmed in the Lower Eastside, and the village served as a stand-in for the early 20th century.

 2. Yore’s Movie Palaces:

-In the early century, the East village had more than a few movie palaces and movie theaters.
-But none of these places or theaters are still functioning.
+The East Village had several movie palaces and theatres in the early century.
+But none of these places or theatres are still functioning.

 Like it used to before, though few survive in altered from today.
 Simultaneously, many palaces are completely erased with any of their existing evidence, like the building or blocks.

-The third one is 105 second Avenue, which also functioned as the Movie theater of Loew Commodore for about four decades and later became the legendary gay nightclub The Saint and the Fillmore East, a fabled performance venue, one of the best places for a fun night.
+The third one is 105 second Avenue, which also functioned as the Movie theatre of Loew Commodore for about four decades and later became the legendary gay nightclub the Saint and the Fillmore East, a fabled performance venue, one of the best places for a fun night.

 The movie palaces, which are no longer extant, now include Avenue A 98-108, 64-74 Avenue B, which was once a nursing home and now is converted into a banal brick building and was given a significant makeover for condo conversion in 2014.

 This also replaced Avenue B Movie Theater of Loew.
-Last but not least, the Thirds Avenue 110-112, a Variety Arts Theater that was once one of the First Nickelodeon Theaters in the New York times and now is a glassy high-rise condo tower.
+Last but not least, the Thirds Avenue 110-112, a Variety Arts Theater that was once one of the First Nickelodeon Theaters in the New York times, is now a glassy high-rise condo tower.